 - Make flowcharts for procedural laws (CrPC, CPC)

-- Revise latest amendments & landmark cases
+- Revise the latest amendments & landmark cases

 - Write brief notes for each section with examples